Professor Leif Wenar

 He has been a Visiting Professor at the Princeton Department of Politics; a Visiting Professor and a Fellow at the Princeton University Center for Human Values; a Visiting Professor at the Stanford University Center on Ethics in Society; a Visiting Fellow at the Australian National University School of Philosophy; a Fellow of the Center for Ethics and Public Affairs at The Murphy Institute of Political Economy, and a Fellow of the Program on Justice and the World Economy at The Carnegie Council on Ethics and International Affairs.

-Several published papers on these topics, and links to the Clean Trade project for improving international trade in natural resources, can be found at wenar.info
+More information on the Clean Trade project for improving international trade in natural resources can be found at cleantrade.org

-• “Poverty is No Pond: Challenges for the Affluent” in Giving Well: The Ethics of Philanthropy ed.
-T. Pogge, P. Illingworth and L. Wenar (Oxford, 2011).
+- 'Poverty is No Pond: Challenges for the Affluent' in Giving Well: The Ethics of Philanthropy (Oxford, 2011).

 - 'Are Liberal Peoples Peaceful?' (with B. Milanovic) Journal of Political Philosophy (2009).